pfheatwole/thesis/meta/discussion.rst

   * (Idealist vision) Parametric models support parameter estimation.
 Existing data probably won't work, but conceptually it'd be nice to support.

-* I'm using the *design by wing section*, which boils down to designing the chord surface and assigning section profiles.

-* Advantages of parametric designs:

-  * Parametric models balance expressibility with simplicity.
-The parameters are information summaries that ignore less important details.

-    We need to create a representative set of wing models, so it's important to make it as easy possible for users to create models of existing wings.

-  * Parametric models let you standardize so you can compared models.

-  * Parametric models let you place priors over model configurations.

-  * Parametric models use fewer parameters, which makes them more amenable to mathematical optimization methods.
-This is helpful for statistical parameter estimation, or wing performance optimization.

-* Choice of parametrization

-  * Goals of a parametrization:

-    * Capable of capturing the most important details (as simple as possible, but no simpler)

-    * Intuitive

-    * Preferably map easily onto the most readily-available summary values (like span).
-It needs to make it easy to work with technical specs.

-  * When I say a good parametrization should be *intuitive*, I mean that it should match what you notice when you glance at a wing.
-The arc, the width, and the way the leading edge sweeps backwards are probably the most obvious.
-Or maybe you notice the trailing edge more; whatever you notice is what I mean by "intuitive".

-  * The choice of parametrization is influence by what details you want to be able to represent / capture.
-The final model will be an approximation of the real wing, so you need to decide up from what details you want to capture (and thus what details you're happy to lose).

 * Interesting that although most designs allow linear interpolation of airfoil geometries, it's trivial to support arbitrary interpolation functions (as